Peer-Supply-Inc/peer-supply-engineering-manual/development.md

 - For most issues, we should land around 3 or 5, with 3 meaning it is a reasonably sized ticket, 5 meaning it's reasonably sized but with some caveats / extra considerations.
 8 is a large ticket, which requires extra attention.

 #### Work assignment
 It is up to the team to self-assign tickets as they are working on them.
 This should be based on the tickets included in sprint planning, and if those are complete, prioritized based on tickets in the engineer's focus area in the backlog.
+Tickets should only be assigned when they are actively in progress.
+Ideally only one ticket should be in progress at a time.
+Exceptions are when a ticket is being reworked from QA and/or PR review, or when tickets are small and closely related enough to make sense to do together.

 #### Statuses
 Jira statuses should be updated for different states of work.
 If work is in progress, ready for code review, or ready for deployment it should always reflect that to make it easy for others to see and work with asynchronously